Course Assistant

 Data Preparation

 We begin with data types and coercion: R assigns a type to every variable when a dataset is loaded, and the wrong type causes silent errors that look fine but produce wrong results.
 A number stored as a character will break a mean calculation without warning.
 A category stored as numeric will produce a meaningless average.
-Checking and correcting types before doing anything else is the first habit of a careful analyst.
+Checking and correcting types — including dates with lubridate — before doing anything else is the first habit of a careful analyst.

 By the end of this lesson, you should be able to load a messy dataset, diagnose its problems, apply a dplyr cleaning workflow, and produce a visualization that reflects the prepared data.
 Work through every code example in your own .R script file alongside the reading.